-The self-assessment report (SAR) can typically be up to 40 pages in length (approx. 15,000-17,000 words) and must not exceed 50 pages (approx. 18,000-20,000 words).
-It should be supported by appendices specifying the evidence upon which the report is based.
+The self-assessment report (SAR) can typically be up to 40 pages in length3 (approx. 15,000-17,000 words) and must not exceed 50 pages (approx. 18,000-20,000 words).
+It is anticipated that due to the small size of the ULPSU, the ULPSU SAR will be considerably shorter in length but each chapter must still include sufficient detail.
+The SAR should be supported by appendices specifying the evidence upon which the report is based.